azee/template-api/README.md

 As the service will be stateless and the MongoDB is easily clasterized we get a horizontally scalable web service.

-Jersey and JAXB we'll help us to provide a RESTfull api.
+Jersey and JAXB will help us to provide a RESTfull api.
 Nginx will proxy requests.

 In this example the whole app is packaged into the debian package.
 You can use any other packaging method you like.